bābā

 bikār

-of vices; of sins, of immoral/corrupt acts, of bad deeds.
+in vices; in sins, in immoral/corrupt acts, in bad deeds.

 Etymology: Braj - vikār; Sanskrit - vikār (विकार - transformation/alteration/change, modification; sickness/disease).